Lonely Roads

-"Lonely Roads Still Go to Sunshine" is a song by American rappers Sean "Diddy" Combs and Kanye West featuring their children, King Combs and North West respectively, as well as singer Jasmine Williams.
-(Note: Credited on streaming as "JAAS") The song was written by West, Combs, North, and Williams themselves, alongside Carlos Coleman, Mario Winans, Stevie J, and Justin Dior Combs, the latter three producing the track alongside West.
+"Lonely Roads" (originally "Lonely Roads Still Go to Sunshine") is a song by American rappers King Combs, Kanye West, and North West, featuring singer Jasmine Williams.
+(Note: Credited on streaming as "JAAS") The song originally featured Combs's father Diddy.
+It was written by West, Combs, North, and Williams themselves, alongside Diddy, King Los, Mario Winans, Stevie J, and Justin Dior Combs; the latter three produced the track alongside West.

-It was exclusively released to West's X account on March 15, 2025, who claimed the song was for an upcoming Diddy album executively produced by him.
-On June 27, the song was released as the opening track to West and King Combs' collaborative extended play (EP) Never Stop under the shortened title "Lonely Roads", with the vocals from Diddy and West being removed.
+It was exclusively released to West's X account as "Lonely Roads Still Go to Sunshine" on March 15, 2025, who claimed the song was for an upcoming Diddy album executively produced by him.
+On June 27, the song was released as the opening track to West and King Combs' collaborative extended play (EP) Never Stop under the shortened title "Lonely Roads", with the vocals from Diddy and West removed.
 Its release was followed by a music video for the song, released on September 19.